ARM-software/acle/main/acle.md

 ### Name mangling

-The `"default"` version is not mangled top of the languge specific name mangling.
+The `"default"` version is not mangled top of the language specific name mangling.

 The mangling function is compatible with the mangling for version information of